spoddarwow/invoice-generation-report/README.md

 	3. Open command prompt(cmd) and change the drive to the location of the repo. (cmd: cd <Repo_Location>)
 	4. Run command (mentioned below) to install all the npm modules required to run this.
 		1. npm install
+## Command to run

+**node generateInvoice.js --fileName=Demo.xlsx <parameters>**

+### Parameters
+1. --fileName :- Name of the file to process.
+The file lookup will be done in ./Files/Input/Excel. **Mandatory**

+2. --filePath :- Custom file path to look file to process for.
+Default file path is ./Files/Input/Excel

+3. --month :- Month for which invoice has to generate.
+It will also me used to identify the column in excel file.
+Default month is the current month.
+Format - MM/MMMMMMMMMM.

+4. --annexureInitial :- Annexure Initial code is used to build the invoice's annexure number.
+Default is VK and is available in config file './Resources/config.json'

+5. --help :- Open the help article and explains possible parameters, its syntax and details.

+### Example

+1. Open Help - if --help is available, it will ignore the other parameter and only display help. node generateInvoice.js --help
+2. Adding month - if we need to process the details for August.
+Column title should be Projected Effort (_month_). node generateInvoice.js --fileName=Demo.xlsx --month=8
+3. Adding annexure initial
+	node generateInvoice.js --fileName=Demo.xlsx --month=8 --annexureInitial=SP